-- i) Competitive Skaters/Synchronized Skating teams must be advancing to a National qualifying event or be an alternate or appointed to the Provincial Team by the Executive of the Skate Canada Manitoba Board of Directors. - ii) Skaters/Synchronized Skating Teams are responsible for selling: - a) Singles 5 Books of raffle tickets
+i) Competitive Skaters/Synchronized Skating teams must be advancing to a National qualifying event or be an alternate and be a member in good standing of the current season's team Structure or appointed to the Provincial Team by the Executive of the Skate Canada Manitoba Board of Directors.

-- b) Pairs 10 Books of raffle tickets per team - c) Dance 10 Books of raffle tickets per team - d) Synchronized Teams 30 Books of raffle tickets per team - iii) Skaters who qualify for and compete at a National qualifying competition will receive ONE SHARE for each qualifying competition attended, provided that they fulfill the requirements of ii) above. - iv) Alternates and skaters appointed to the Team TOBA High Performance team by the Executive will receive a 1⁄2 SHARE provided that they fulfill the requirements of ii) above. - v) Synchronized Teams will receive 5 SHARES for each qualifying competition attended, provided that they fulfill the requirements of ii) above.
+- ii) Skaters/Synchronized Skating Teams are responsible for selling: - a) Singles 5 Books of raffle tickets - b) Pairs 10 Books of raffle tickets per team - c) Dance 10 Books of raffle tickets per team - d) Synchronized Teams 30 Books of raffle tickets per team iii) Skaters who qualify for and compete at a National qualifying competition will receive ONE SHARE for each qualifying competition attended, provided that they fulfill the requirements of i) and ii) above.

+iv) Alternates and skaters appointed to the Team TOBA High Performance team by the Executive will receive a 1⁄2 SHARE provided that they fulfill the requirements of ii) above.

+v) Synchronized Teams will receive 5 SHARES for each qualifying competition attended, provided that they fulfill the requirements of i) and ii) above.

-NOTE: Shares are determined by taking the total amount of profits from the Skate Canada Manitoba Sport Raffle and dividing by the number of qualifying skaters.
+NOTE 1: Shares are determined by taking the total amount of profits from the Skate Canada Manitoba Sport Raffle and dividing by the number of qualifying skaters.